Skip to content

 62. Evidence of monitoring deforestation and/or ecosystem conversion in supplier operations?

-The company reports that it monitors deforestation by using the GFW Platform to identify potential deforestation risks in its plantation operations and its supply chain.
-However, the extent of the area being monitored and the timeframe are not reported.
+The company reports that it uses the GFW Platform to monitor deforestation and identify potential deforestation risks within its plantation operations and supply chain.
+However, the extent of the monitored area and the timeframe are not specified.

 • P